Julie K. Waterstone

 "I take such pride in watching my students make their first argument or appearance as a student lawyer.
 It is even more rewarding to see their sense of accomplishment as they realize that they have the tools necessary to be a good lawyer."

-After graduation, Professor Waterstone returned to her native Southern California and spent the next three years working as a civil litigator at Milbank, Tweed, Hadley & McCloy in Los Angeles to hone her litigation skills.
+After graduation, Dean Waterstone returned to her native Southern California and spent the next three years working as a civil litigator at Milbank, Tweed, Hadley & McCloy in Los Angeles to hone her litigation skills.
 But it was her pro bono work during that time that brought her the most satisfaction.
-With a desire to pursue public interest law full time, Professor Waterstone accepted a position with the Civil Legal Clinic at the University of Mississippi School of Law.
+With a desire to pursue public interest law full time, she accepted a position with the Civil Legal Clinic at the University of Mississippi School of Law.
 There, as a clinical professor, she created and developed the Child Advocacy Clinic, supervised students and taught the accompanying clinic seminar.
 Three years later, she once again returned to Los Angeles where she joined Public Counsel as a staff attorney, litigating special education cases and training lawyers and law students as pro bono special education advocates.

-Professor Waterstone also maintains an active role in the community.
-She is a member of the Dignity in Schools Campaign, on the advisory board of DREAMS and has served on a number of other boards, including the Executive Board of the Mississippi chapter of the American Civil Liberties Union, the Advisory Board of the Southern Juvenile Defender Center, and the Legal Advisory Committee of the Anti-Defamation League of Los Angeles.
+Dean Waterstone also maintains an active role in the community.
+She is a member of the Dignity in Schools Campaign, on the advisory board of DREAMS and has served on a number of other boards, including the Executive Board of the Mississippi chapter of the American Civil Liberties Union, the Advisory Board of the Southern Juvenile Defender Center and the Legal Advisory Committee of the Anti-Defamation League of Los Angeles.

 Books and Chapters